magicmarc/marks-reverie/src/content/posts/ACT_V_Wai_and_the_Lighthouse.md

 *(The chamber shifts around him.
 The floor becomes glassy water; reflections ripple and solidify into images—wars raging on TV screens, choking smoke above cities, oil slicks smothering seas.
 The hum of the light becomes a chorus of newscasters, protests, sirens.
 Wai clutches his ears, but the sound is inside him.)*

 **WAI** *(hoarse, muttering)*:
 The world’s a bloody mess… Politics tearing people apart, cities choking on their own fumes.
-Everyone rushing, never breathing.
-Maybe this bubble’s the way out.

 *(The light shimmers.
 Out of it steps another Wai—an apparition, sharper, calmer, radiant with the glow of the lighthouse itself.
 His twin smiles knowingly.)*